yksun/TACO/README.md

 **IPA or Peregrine skipped:** These assemblers only support certain platforms.
 IPA requires PacBio HiFi; Peregrine does not support Nanopore.
 Use `--platform` to match your data type.

+**Raven skipped even after installing `raven-assembler`:** Confirm that the environment where TACO is running is the same environment where Raven was installed.
+Activate the environment and check `which raven`.
+With micromamba, use `micromamba activate taco` before running TACO, or make sure `/path/to/env/bin` is on `PATH`.
+The Bioconda package is `raven-assembler`, but the executable TACO looks for is `raven`.

 **Telomere motif appears incorrect:** Do not force `--motif` unless the telomere repeat is biologically known for your species.
 Use `--taxon` to select the appropriate preset instead.
 TACO's built-in motif families cover canonical TTAGGG, budding yeast TG1-3, Candida, plant TTTAGGG, and insect TTAGG repeats.

 **purge_dups or polishing not running:** These tools must be installed in the conda environment.
 Use `conda install -c bioconda purge_dups nextpolish2 yak racon medaka` or skip with `--no-purge-dups` / `--no-polish`.
 For HiFi polishing, NextPolish2 and yak are both required.
 For Nanopore polishing, Medaka is preferred; if unavailable, Racon is used as fallback.

-**`TACO.sh: command not found`:** Add the TACO directory to your PATH or run with the full path.
+**`taco: command not found`:** Activate the TACO conda/micromamba environment and reinstall the package with `pip install -e .` from the repository root.
+If you prefer the wrapper, run `./run_taco` from the repository directory.

 **Missing Python modules:** TACO uses only the Python standard library.
-If you see import errors, ensure Python >= 3.8 is installed and the `taco/` directory is alongside `TACO.sh`.
+If you see import errors, ensure Python >= 3.8 is installed and that you are running the installed `taco` command or the repository-local `./run_taco` wrapper.

 **Merqury not working:** Merqury is enabled by default when `merqury.sh` + `meryl` are installed.
 The reads `.meryl` database is built automatically from input reads.
 If you have a pre-built database, use `--merqury-db path/to/reads.meryl`.
 Install with `conda install -c bioconda merqury meryl`.
 TACO writes organized outputs such as `merqury/canu/canu.qv` and also searches legacy flat prefixes such as `merqury/canu.qv`; if `assembly.merqury.csv` is empty, check the step log for the warning that lists which Merqury files were found.
 Nanopore and PacBio CLR runs log a warning because QV from non-high-accuracy reads can be underestimated; completeness and relative assembler ranking are still reported but should be interpreted cautiously.
 Disable with `--no-merqury`.

+**Merqury completeness exists but QV is `NA`:** This means Merqury produced a completeness file but no parseable `.qv` file for that assembly.
+TACO reports `NA` rather than leaving the final report blank.
+Check the corresponding `merqury/{label}/` directory and step log to confirm whether Merqury wrote a QV table under a non-standard name.

+**`-s 14` produced the full report instead of assembly-only output:** This is expected.
+Step 14A is the default full-mode report.
+Step 14B runs only with `--assembly-only`, for example `taco ... --assembly-only -s 14`.

 ## Citation